myth-MC/banco-docs/docs/index.md

 # Welcome

-Welcome to the documentation of banco, a simple, lightweight and performant item-based economy plug-in designed for the needs of the modern Minecraft server.
+Welcome to the documentation of banco, a simple, lightweight and performant item-based economy plugin designed for the needs of the modern Minecraft server.

 You can download banco from [Modrinth](https://modrinth.com/plugin/banco) or [SpigotMC](https://www.spigotmc.org/resources/banco-1-20-1-21-item-based-economy.118393/), as well as our [GitHub releases](https://github.com/myth-MC/banco/releases) page.

-Feel free to [join our Discord server](https://discord.gg/bpkwdzREcR) if you are having trouble while setting up the plug-in.
+Feel free to [join our Discord server](https://discord.gg/bpkwdzREcR) if you are having trouble while setting up the plugin.

 ## Jump right in